Back to Table of ContentsK-12 Language Arts

 Scale.

-You can judge the readability of any text using the chart that follows.
+You can judge the readability of any text using the chart that is also

 HARRY POTTER INTERACTIVE CROSSWORD PUZZLE: - http://www.surfnetkids.com/games/harrypotter-cw.htm